man-group/ArcticDB/docs/mkdocs/docs/faq.md

 ### How does ArcticDB handle `time zone` information?

 ArcticDB takes a more strict approach to time zone handling than Pandas.
-While Pandas support multiple types for storing time zone information, ArcticDB coerces all time zone information to `datetime.timezone`.
+While Pandas support multiple types for storing time zone information, ArcticDB coerces all time zone information to `pytz.tzfile` as this is the default representation for Pandas as well.
 This way we can ensure that all time zone information is stored in a consistent manner, and that all time zone information is preserved when data is written to and read from ArcticDB.

-When writing data with time zone information to ArcticDB, we preserve the time zone offset and name.
-When reading data with time zone information from ArcticDB, this data is used to create a `datetime.timezone` object.
+When writing data with time zone information to ArcticDB, we preserve the time name as string (e.g. "Europe/Amsterdam").
+When reading data with time zone information from ArcticDB, this data is used to create a `pytz.tzfile` object.

 !!! note

-    This means that regardles of the timezone types being written in ArcticDB, all time zone types are normalised to `datetime.timezone`.
+    This means that regardles of the timezone types being written in ArcticDB, all time zone types are normalised to `pytz.tzfile`.
-    If you would like a another time-zone type back then tzname can be used to recreate it:
+    If you would like a another time-zone type back then string representation can be used to recreate it, e.g. `str(dt.tzname())`:
-    - For `pytz` you can use: `pytz.gettz(dt.tzname())`
-    - For `ZoneInfo`, after Python 3.9+, you can use: `ZoneInfo(dt.tzname())`
+    - For `ZoneInfo`, after Python 3.9+, you can use: `ZoneInfo(str(dt.tzname()))`